Distance: 12.3 miles one way

 FR 1828 immediately begins to climb, and will climb vigorously—some might say dauntingly—for the next 4 miles.
 Overall vert for the ride is 3860 ft, and most of it is in these four miles.
 Oregon has few really steep pitches, and this is one of them.
 But you won’t mind, because you’ll be gawking at the scenery and marveling at the solitude.
 The road is so narrow and primitive you’ll worry it will turn to dirt at any moment.
 The canopy is unequaled, and the privacy is near-absolute, since there is no earthly reason why a car would be on this road.
 This is truly a magical place.

 My route ends here, because there is no Bestrides-worthy route back.
 FR 1828 has such a broken surface that descending is a daunting prospect unless you’re on a mountain bike.
-So you’re left with the descent on E. Lolo Pass Rd., a classic example of long, featureless, straight bombing through mediocre scenery.
-OK, there are splendid views of Mt.
+The descent on E. Lolo Pass Rd. is a classic example of long, featureless, straight bombing through merely OK scenery.
+There are splendid views of Mt.
 Hood over your L shoulder and an easily-spotted waterfall on your R that’s worth a stop and/or hike, but that’s it.
 The descent also has its spots of problematic road surface.
-I was literally looking forward to the ride being over.

 By the way, Moore warns of a stretch of gravel at mile 20.5 on his route.
 It’s there, it’s not a big deal, but it’s hard to see coming because you’re in heavy dappled shade, and for me it came a mile later.
 He also warns of a spot with a stop sign, a washout, and a one-lane section, all of which aren’t there any more.